Roman Dacia: Last decades of Dacia Traiana (235–271/275)

 At the end of 247 the Carpi were decisively beaten in open battle and sued for peace; Philip the Arab took the title of Carpicus Maximus.
 Regardless of these victories, Dacian towns began to take defensive measures.
-In Sucidava, the townspeople hurriedly erected a trapezoidal stone wall and defensive ditch, most likely the result of a raid by the barbarian tribes around 246 or 247 AD.
-In 248 AD, Romula enhanced the wall surrounding the settlement, again most likely as an additional defensive barrier against the Carpi.
-An epigraph uncovered in Apulum salutes the emperor Decius (reigned 249–251 AD) as restitutor Daciarum, the "restorer of Dacia".
+In Sucidava, the townspeople hurriedly erected a trapezoidal stone wall and defensive ditch, most likely the result of a raid by the barbarian tribes around 246 or 247.
+In 248 Romula enhanced the wall surrounding the settlement, again most likely as an additional defensive barrier against the Carpi.
+An epigraph uncovered in Apulum salutes the emperor Decius (reigned 249–251) as restitutor Daciarum, the "restorer of Dacia".
 On 1 July 251, Decius and his army were killed by the Goths during their defeat in the Battle of Abrittus (modern Razgard, Bulgaria).
 Firmly entrenched in the territories along the lower Danube and the Black Sea's western shore, their presence affected both the non-Romanized Dacians (who fell into the Goth's sphere of influence) and Imperial Dacia, as the client system that surrounded the province and supported its existence began to break apart.

-Continuing pressures during the reign of the emperor Gallienus (253–268 AD) and the fracturing of the western half of the empire between himself and Postumus in Gaul after 260 meant that Gallienus' attention was principally focused on the Danubian frontier.
+Continuing pressures during the reign of the emperor Gallienus (253–268) and the fracturing of the western half of the empire between himself and Postumus in Gaul after 260 meant that Gallienus' attention was principally focused on the Danubian frontier.
 Repeated victories over the Carpi and associated Dacian tribes enabled him to claim the title Dacicus Maximus.
 However, literary sources from antiquity (Eutropius, Aurelius Victor, and Festus) write that Dacia was lost under his reign.
 He transferred from Dacia to Pannonia a large percentage of the cohorts from the fifth Macedonica and thirteenth Gemina legions.
-The latest coins at Ulpia Traiana Sarmizegetusa and Porolissum bear his effigy, and the raising of inscribed monuments in the province virtually ceased in 260 AD, the year that marked the temporary breakup of the empire.
+The latest coins at Ulpia Traiana Sarmizegetusa and Porolissum bear his effigy, and the raising of inscribed monuments in the province virtually ceased in 260, the year that marked the temporary breakup of the empire.